 7. Horizon Festival, Arinsal, Andorra

 Held in the ski resort of Arinsal, Andorra, Horizon Festival is an electronic music festival.
 The 7 days and nights of madness is full with mountain fun and music.
-Undoubtedly this is one of the most famous winter festivals in Europe.
-Expect a cool vibe with a flavor of local culture.
-Another best thing about the festival is that it is an inexpensive festival where you get drinks and food at a nominal price.
+Without a doubt, this is one of the best winter festivals in Europe.
+Relax yourself in the cool vibe with a flavor of local culture and enjoy drinks and food at a nominal price.

 When: To be announced